 I also spent one year teaching Computer Science at Keio

 University in Japan.
-It was more than 20 yrs ago, but ask me about it; I still love to talk about Nihon.
+It was almost 30 yrs ago, but ask me about it; I still love to talk about Nihon.

 Below is a list of my current

 - Wang LL, Hayman T, Smith JR, Tutaj M, Shimoyama ME, Gennari JH (2019).
 Predicting instances of Pathway Ontology classes for pathway integration.
 Journal of Biomedical Semantics